Meet the Bazillion Heiress\ Family Office Consultant\Mother and Friend

 And boy, did my family have wounds.
 My father thought he knew what true wealth was.
 He had used his money as a tool to give love, and to withhold it.
 He assumed money would destroy us, just like it destroyed him.
 He cut himself off from the world, and us, and made sure we stayed in it.
 But I wanted to be a part of this world, and heal the parts of myself that I’d filled with houses and cars and donations to colleges, to have my family’s name on a building for vanity’s sake.

-I’ve stopped feeling any sense of fulfillment from sitting on a foundation’s board or donating to an institution’s endowment.
-There has to be something more for me, and for my family.
-I don’t want my children to grow up in the gilded cage that I came of age locked inside of.
+I’d stopped feeling any sense of fulfillment from sitting on a foundation’s board or donating to an institution’s endowment.
+There had to be something more for me, and for my family.
+I didn’t want my children to grow up in the gilded cage that I came of age locked inside.

 I once heard a quote that Sam Walton supposedly had said on his deathbed, “**Be proud of your silver spoon.
 Use it to feed the world.**ˮ But I knew before I could change the world, I’d have to change myself — and my family first.